 During late 2006, a donor contributed \$10,000 to the Organization to establish a second endowment fund.
-In the following years, the endowment increased by \$4,000.
+In the following years, additional contributions to the endowment increased the balance by \$4,000.
 Income from this endowment will be released for spending at a rate of 3% based on a rolling average of the twelve quarters investment value.
-Nothing will be released until the amount available for release exceeds \$1,000.
+In accordance with the endowment, no appropriations will be made until the amount available for release exceeds \$1,000.